Degree and Graduation Information (Graduate)

 Degree programs may set additional requirements for any of these plans.
 Students should check with their degree program coordinator for the options available and for the requirements within each option.

-When options exist, students should consult their adviser early in their studies to determine which capstone experience best meets their needs.
+When options exist, students should consult their advisor early in their studies to determine which capstone experience best meets their needs.
 A thesis may be advised for those who wish to seek depth in an academic area, while those who prefer a breadth of knowledge may select comprehensive examinations.

 Comprehensive Exam

 Comprehensive examinations are administered once near the end of each term.
 In general, students may not take the examination until during or after the final term of their course work.
 Exceptions may be made for students who have a practicum or a semester of student teaching remaining.
-To be eligible to take the examination, students must have cleared all pending incomplete (I) and progress (P) grades and must be in good standing with at least a 3.00 grade point average in the graduate level credits earned in the degree program and in the emphasis area.
+To be eligible to take the examination, students must have cleared all pending incomplete (I) and in progress (IP) grades and must be in good standing with at least a 3.00 grade point average in the graduate level credits earned in the degree program and in the emphasis area.

 Comprehensive examinations are graded either “passed” or “failed.”
 Students who fail the examination may retake it after completing additional work, as designated by those administering the examination, in a subsequent term.
 Students may retake comprehensive examinations at most twice after an initial failure and after the required additional work has been completed following each failure.
 Specific programs may have more stringent rules.